risingwavelabs/helm-charts/docs/INSTALL.md

    ```

 2. **Uninstall the RisingWave CRDs** Delete the RisingWave CRDs because helm won't uninstall them by design.

-   >[!NOTE]
-   >
-   > Note that all RisingWave resources as well as the running RisingWave pods will be removed automatically when
-   deleting the RisingWave CRDs.

    ```shell
    kubectl delete crd risingwavescaleviews.risingwave.risingwavelabs.com